vianamp/MitoGraphTools/README.md

 This macro is used to generate a z-stack where each slice corresponds to the max projection of a z-stack.
 The z-stack generated here is used to draw ROIs around the cells you want to analyze individually with MitoGraph.

+**Warning:** make sure your files do not contain empty spaces in their names.
+A common practice is to replace empty spaces with underscore (_).

 USING THIS MACRO:

 1. Click run to execute the macro